MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 For example, consider this `char-string`:

     "part1,part2\,part3"
+    part1,part2\044part3

-Character-string decoding would produce a single `*OCTET` output:
+Character-string decoding either of these inputs would produce a single `*OCTET`
+output:

     part1,part2,part3

-Value-list decoding would instead convert it to a list of two `list-value`s:
+Value-list decoding either of these inputs would instead convert it to a list of two `list-value`s:

     part1
     part2,part3